- Complete the master's programs application form.

 *These courses must be completed before applying for internship.

 Students may be admitted to main campus programs for fall, winter, or summer sessions.
 Field-based cluster admission periods will vary.
-Specific application information related to site(s) are included in a separate application packet available from the Center for Psychological Studies or through this webpage.
+Specific application information related to site(s) are included in a separate application packet available from the College of Psychology or through this webpage.